Ready to Remodel Your Home? The Truth About The Remodel Construction Schedule

 While most design-build remodeling firms are likely to have a similar process, we can only speak for ourselves.
 Here’s a brief outline of our process, and the steps that have to happen before the hammers ever start swinging:

-- Sign the Planning Agreement to start the design phase
+- Sign the Design & Development Agreement to start the design phase

 - Finalize and approve space planning, design, and all materials selections